paulinatharail/D3/README.md

 # D3
 The assignment plots healthcare vs poverty for all 50 states.

-It uses d3.csv to read the CSV file and plots the data using d3 techniques.
+1) Uses d3.csv to read the CSV file and plots the data using d3 techniques.
+2) Implements d3.tip to create tooltips